 Although high in calorie and often salt, nuts are a good protein source and contain healthy mono-unsaturated fats.
 Choose unsalted versions and stick to a handful a day.

-Although your average take-a-way is laden with calories, fat and salt, making your own can be just as tasty and very runner friendly.
-Bought pizza bases, covered with tomato puree and piled with vegetables and low fat toppings are great alternative and can be ready in under 15 minutes (quicker than most take-a-way companies!)
+Your average take-a-way is laden with calories, fat and salt, however making your own can be just as tasty and runner-friendly.
+Bought pizza bases, covered with tomato puree and piled with vegetables and low fat toppings are a great alternative and can be ready in under 15 minutes (quicker than most take-a-way companies!)

 Many people, especially runners, benefit from five smaller meals or snacks as opposed to three traditional meals, as they leave you feeling less full.
 Useful options are pancakes, scones, breakfast cereal, or even egg or beans on toast.

 Although most of us need to reduce the saturated (mainly animal) fats in our diet, our hearts benefit greatly from the omega 3 fats found in oily fish, rapeseed oil, omega 3 eggs and spreads.
 Aim for 1-2 portions of oily fish per week (mackerel, herring, salmon, sardines, fresh tuna) and switch your usual spread and cooking oil to an omega 3 rich version.

 Not having enough fluid can leave us with headaches, feeling lethargic and hungry when we really do not need food.
 We can up our fluid intake by: